TheArturthur/CoppermindScraper/Cosmere/Evi Kholin.md

 ## Attributes and Abilities
 Evi is a fluent speaker of the Alethi language, although she has a habit of literally translating her native idioms into Alethi, sometimes resulting in a loss of their context.
 She may be naturally left-handed, and likely re-trained herself to use her right hand upon marrying [[Dalinar\|Dalinar]].
 She has some measure of artistic skill, having created the sketches of [[Adolin\|Adolin's]] [[Shardplate\|Shardplate]] for the royal record.
-Said Shardplate was originally hers; it is the reason why Dalinar marries her in the first place.
+Said Shardplate was originally hers; it is one of the reasons why Dalinar marries her in the first place.
 The queen of [[Iri\|Iri]] claims that the set belongs to her, although her claim appears weak, as she and Evi aren't related.

 ## History
  by  botanicaxu  Evi with baby [[Adolin\|Adolin]] and [[Renarin\|Renarin]]